-Camp Check-in will be from 3-6 pm on Friday March 23, and dinner will be served from 6 - 7pm.
+Camp Check-in will be from 3-6 pm on Friday May 18th, and dinner will be served from 6 - 7pm.
 If you will be unable to arrive by 7 pm, please stop and eat along the way as the camp kitchen will be closed.
-The last stop for fast food is McDonald's in Mentone, located on Hwy 38 and Wabash Ave.
+The last stop for fast food is McDonalds in Mentone, located on Hwy 38 and Wabash Ave.
+Make sure you have a full tank of gas before heading up the mountain.
+Last gas station is two blocks up from McDonalds at the corner of Hwy 38 and Crafton.

-If when traveling to camp, you find you are running much later than you planned, please call or text the Camp Manager, Janet James at 909-435-6298 and let us know.
-Otherwise, we will worry and send out staff members to find you.
+If when traveling to camp, you find you are running much later than you planned, please call or text the Camp Manager, Janet James at 909-435-6298 and let her know.
+Otherwise, we will worry that you are lost.